lsmod/proof-of-history-explained/README.md

 You can read about other innovation of the project here:\
 https://medium.com/solana-labs/7-innovations-that-make-solana-the-first-web-scale-blockchain-ddc50b1defda

 This article aims to vulgarize Solana concept therefore stuff has been simplified.
-I'm by no mean a blockchain consensus mechanisms expert.
+Please note that I'm by no mean a blockchain consensus mechanisms expert.

-To finish: One video that helpt me understand the most:\
+To finish: One video that helped me understand the most:\
 https://www.youtube.com/watch?v=rKGhbC6Uync